microsoft/ELL/docs/tutorials/Getting-started-with-audio-classification-on-the-Raspberry-Pi/index.md

 ## Activate your environment and create a tutorial directory

-After following the setup instructions, you'll have an environment named **py36** on your laptop or desktop computer.
+After following the setup instructions, you'll have an Anaconda environment named **py36** on your laptop or desktop computer.
 On your computer, open a terminal window and activate your Anaconda environment.